Research

 Xinchen Du, Wanrong Zhu, Wei Biao Wu, and Sen Na

-Submitted, 2025, [arXiv].
+To appear, Journal of Machine Learning Research, 2026, [arXiv version].
 A short version has been accepted in NeurIPS 2025 ML×OR Workshop

 • Constrained stochastic nonlinear optimization problems have attracted significant attention for their ability to model complex real-world scenarios in physics, economics, and biology.
 As datasets continue to grow, online inference methods have become crucial for enabling real-time decision-making without the need to store historical data.
 In this work, we develop an online inference procedure for constrained stochastic optimization by leveraging a method called Adaptive Inexact Stochastic Sequential Quadratic Programming (AI-SSQP).